 What to expect – Take a Guided Walk in the footsteps of Kings and Queens.

-Faversham is steeped in history from pre-Roman times.
-Today, it is home to more than 450 listed buildings, many with very interesting stories.
-Only one place in England has more listed buildings per square kilometre than Faversham.
-(Be sure to ask which it is.)
+Faversham is home to more than 450 listed buildings, many with very interesting stories.
+Only one place in England is alleged to have more listed buildings per square kilometre than us.
+(Be sure to ask which it is).

 Starting at the Fleur De Lis Heritage Centre Museum, (12 Preston Street), the walks include Preston Street and the Market Place with the iconic Guildhall.
 Find out why it has Regency upper parts on a Tudor base.
 Another building “hosted” a monarch and was also owned by our biggest benefactor.